osmandapp/web/main/docs/user/navigation/route-navigation.md

 </Tabs>

 In this menu, you can find additional options for managing destinations points:
--  *<Translate android="true" ids="intermediate_items_sort_by_distance"/>* - OsmAnd will offer the shortest route between all your destinations, though the order of visiting can be changed.
-Starting point and final destination won't be touched.
+-  *<Translate android="true" ids="intermediate_items_sort_by_distance"/>* - OsmAnd will offer the shortest route between all your destinations, however, the order of the visit can be edited.
+The starting point and the final destination will not be changed.
 -  *<Translate android="true" ids="switch_start_finish"/>* - starting point and final destination will be swapped.
 -  *<Translate android="true" ids="reverse_all_points"/>* (only Android) - all points will be put in the reverse direction.
 -  *<Translate android="true" ids="add_intermediate_point"/>* (or *<Translate ios="true" ids="add_waypoint_short"/>* for iOS) - you can add intermediate destination from this menu.